| 1. | Introduction to C++ |

 }

 The function lessSimpleFunction is a mutator.
-It changes the argument x.
+It changes the parameter x.